-Music Theory Placement Tests are given during February auditions for applicants for the DMA degree, for applicants to the Master of Music in Music Theory Pedagogy degree, and for those applying for assistantships in Music Theory (classroom, ear training, and keyboard skills).
+Music Theory Placement Tests are available online in the month of January for applicants for the DMA degree, for applicants to the Master of Music in Music Theory Pedagogy degree, and for those applying for assistantships in Music Theory (classroom, ear training, and keyboard skills).
 See below for more information.

 Matriculating students in undergraduate and in MM and MA degrees will be given placement exams either online in the summer or during August orientation.
 Information will be sent with your admissions letter.